gregfoletta/articles.foletta.org/content/post/2022-03-19-git-under-the-hood/index.markdown

 # Branches

 Branches are relatively simple: they are a named pointer to a commit hash.
+This pointer is updated whenever a commit occurs.
+The default branch was master, but in git versions 2.28 and higher this is now configurable.

 Local branches are stored in the *.git/refs/heads* directory.

 ```zsh